cits5501/cits5501.github.io/assets/workshops/workshop10.md

 ## Reading

-It is strongly suggested you complete the recommended readings for weeks 1--10 *before* attempting this lab/workshop.
+It is strongly suggested you complete the recommended readings for weeks 1--10 *before* attempting this lab.

-## Acessing the Alloy Analyser
+## A. Accessing the Alloy Analyser

 The Alloy Analyzer is a tool used for checking Alloy models.

 You can download the analyzer to run on your own computer (or a lab computer) -- it should run on (at least) Windows, MacOS X and Linux, as long as you have a [Java runtime][java] installed.

 [java]: https://www.java.com/en/download/